MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 In Substance
 ____________

-In Substance you will find this separations depending of the channel you are working on. `The full list of color-managed channels is available here.
+In Substance you will find this separation depending on the channel you are working on. `The full list of color-managed channels is available here.
 <https://substance3d.adobe.com/documentation/spdoc/color-management
 -223053233.html#section5>`_

-As Substance is aware if the channel need to be color-managed, some operations will be adjusted/skipped.
+As Substance is aware if the channel needs to be color-managed, some operations will be adjusted/skipped.
 An application of this is the ``view transform`` that will be disabled when viewing a scalar channel.